-After 5 years of breaking and exercising horses I was ready to ride my first race.
-It was 1966 at Green Mountain Park in Pownal, Vermont and his name was "Slow Motion".
+After 5 years of breaking and exercising horses Gene was ready to ride his first race.
+It was 1966 at Green Mountain Park in Pownal, Vermont and the horse's name was "Slow Motion".

-I won The Daily Double in 1968 at Scarborough Downs in Maine.
-After a full day of riding at Rockingham Park, I rode two races at Scarborough.
-I felt "Red Glory" was afraid of the other horses, so I drove him out in front at the gate, and he just ran away from the field.
-I won both races by a neck.
-It was so foggy that night the fans couldn't see us until we came across the wire!
+Gene won The Daily Double in 1968 at Scarborough Downs in Maine.
+After a full day of riding at Rockingham Park, he rode two races at Scarborough.
+Gene felt "Red Glory" was afraid of the other horses, so he drove him out in front at the gate, and he just ran away from the field.
+Gene won both races by a neck.
+It was so foggy that night the fans couldn't see them until they came across the wire!

-Dan joined me in my career to be a jockey but he was too big so he decided to train.
-Here is one of Dan's win pictures and a picture of me in his silks although I never did ride for him.
+Dan joined Gene in his journey to be a jockey but he was too big so he decided to train.
+Here is one of Dan's win pictures and a picture of Gene in Dan's silks although Gene never did ride for him.

-A picture of me and Mel, my childhood friend, in the Jock's Room before a race at my annual Day at the Races.
+A picture of Gene and Mel, his childhood friend, in the Jock's Room before a race at his annual Day at the Races.